victoreeckh/Renewable_Energy_notes/pages/Materials and technologies for PV cells.md

 				- or, more absorbing encapsulant -> Optical losses increase
 			- Ongeveer: $$\pm19\%-15\%$$
 	- #### Thin-film PV-modules
+		- Thinner cells
+			- Therefore already fabricated on carrier substrate or superstrate
+			- Module can be made similarly as is done for the deposition of the different layers of the cell
+			- Upscaling is challenging
+			- Interconnectio
 		-
 - P V-systems
 	- Different PV-systems